 To squeeze the most cash back out of your spending, consider pairing this card with another cash-back credit card that earns 1.5% or 2% on everything.
 You could use the TD Cash Card for dining and groceries, and the other card for everything else.

-The TD Cash Card has standard security features, including Visa’s “Zero Liability Policy,” meaning you’re not responsible for 1 cent of any fraudulent charges placed on your card if you report it quickly.
+The TD Cash Card has standard security features, including Visa’s “Zero Liability Policy,” meaning you’re not responsible for any fraudulent charges placed on your card if you report it quickly.
 If your card is lost or stolen, you can get an immediate replacement at a TD Bank branch; however, TD branches are only located in limited areas.

 TD Cash Card’s Fees